 Abstract

-Influenza and air pollution each pose significant public health risks with large global economic consequences.
-The common pathways through which each harms health presents an interesting case of compounding risk via interacting externalities.
-Using instrumental variables based on changing wind directions, we show increased levels of contemporaneous pollution significantly increase influenza hospitalizations.
-We exploit random variations in the effectiveness of the influenza vaccine as an additional instrument to show vaccine protection neutralizes this relationship.
-This suggests seemingly disparate policy actions of pollution control and vaccination campaigns jointly provide greater returns than those implied by addressing either in isolation.
+Influenza and air pollution each pose significant health risks with global economic consequences.
+Their shared etiological pathways present a case of compounding health risk via interacting externalities.
+Using instrumental variables based on changing wind direction, we show that increased levels of contemporaneous pollution increase influenza hospitalizations.
+We exploit random variation in effectiveness of the influenza vaccine as an additional instrument to show that vaccine protection neutralizes this relationship.
+Thus, pollution control and vaccination campaigns jointly provide greater returns than those implied by addressing either in isolation.
+We show the importance of this consideration in addressing observed gaps in influenza incidence by race.

 Item Type: | Monograph (Working Paper) |